 For almost ten years, I've written the front-of-book executive column in Family Business magazine, and I wrote the executive column in On Wall Street magazine for that amount of time, too.

-I've written a monthly small business column for a custom publisher, and I write a column featuring parents' experiences for a college planning website.
+I've written a monthly small business column for a custom publisher, as well as a column featuring parents' experiences for a college planning website.

-I blog for an addiction treatment centers and have ghostblogged for executives.
+I blog for an addiction treatment center and have ghostblogged for a number of executives.

 My specialties include: